meet the artist | Louise genetti

 artist | astrologer | caregiver?

-Yassss!!!
-After nearly two decades in human services, I hit pause on the healthcare grind in the summer of 2021.
-I left my corporate job in critical care recruiting to focus on what I thought would be my art.
-However, quickly after leaving the grind culture I realized my time with my ailing Father was very limited.
-With that in mind, I shifted my focus full-time on securing 100% service-connected disability for my Dad, a Vietnam Veteran.
-What I didn’t realize at the time was how much my past work—supporting the Autism community in college and nearly a decade in healthcare—was preparing me for this deeply personal role as my father's advocate and caregiver before his passing in October 2022.
+With that in mind, I shifted my focus to securing 100% service-connected disability with the US Veterans Administration for my dad, a Vietnam Veteran.
+I didn’t realize then how much my past work—supporting the Autism community in college and nearly a decade in healthcare—was preparing me for this deeply personal role as my dad’s advocate and caregiver before his passing in October 2022.

 did you go to art school?